10 Easy Ways To Use Essential Oils Around Your Home

 7 – Pet pongs

-Geranium and Lemongrass essential oils are great for dispersing unwanted pet odours.
-A traditional burner masks the aroma quite well, but sometimes to really tackle the problem you need to get down to their level – on the floor.
+Geranium and Lemongrass essential oils are both great for dispersing unwanted pet odours, either individually or blended together.
+Using the essential oils in aromatherapy diffuser masks the aroma very well, but sometimes to really tackle the problem you need to get down to their level – on the floor.

-Add about 10 drops of your preferred essential oil to a half-filled bucket of hot water and your regular cleanser, and mop around the areas where pet odours are the strongest.
-If most of these areas are carpeted, use the method described in number 3.
+Add about 10 drops of your preferred essential oil or blend to a half-filled bucket of hot water and your regular cleanser, and mop around the areas where pet odours are the strongest.
+If most of these areas are carpeted, use the method described in number 4.
 Works a treat every time.

 8 – Magic carpet